conneroisu/conneroh.com/FEATURE-DESIGN-SEARCH.md

 - raw text search using embeddings
 - enable recommendations toggle?

+## Autocomplete Types
+As you start typing, you will see a list of autocompletes:
+- 1. categories (i.e. tag, project, post)

+## Autocomplete States

+- 1. State 1: Shows autocompletes for categories and natural language
+- 2. State 2: We have a category selected, show relevant autocompletes for the (tags, projects, posts)

 ### Search by tags

 - `-tag:programming-language/go` will not show posts with `programming-language/go` tag